 The environmental studies minor offers students from every major a basic grounding in the scientific, technical, social, and cultural issues presented by the interaction of human beings with their environment and the need to build a more environmentally sustainable future.
 For more information, visit http://muir.ucsd.edu/minors/index.html.

 Quarterly provost’s honors, departmental honors, Latin honors, membership in the Caledonian Society of John Muir College, and Phi Beta Kappa honors are awarded.
-Graduating seniors must have letter grades for eighty units of letter-graded course work at the University of California to qualify for Latin honors.
+Graduating seniors must have letter grades for seventy-two units of letter-graded course work at the University of California to qualify for Latin honors.